VU-IVM/Learning_Python/README.md

 We have named the environment 'hydrology'.
 Activate the conda environment by typing:
 `conda activate hydrology`

-Next, to use the variable inspector extension for Jupyter Lab, type the following command in your terminal: `jupyter labextension install @lckr/jupyterlab_variableinspector`
+Next, to use the variable inspector extension for Jupyter Lab, type the following command in your terminal: `jupyter labextension install @lckr/jupyterlab_variableinspector`.
-This will allow you to right-click on cells (open variable exlporing) and visually explore variables.
+This will allow you to right-click on cells (open variable inspector) and visually explore variables.

 After installation, download the repository from Github or the practicum documents, open the terminal and go to the folder that you downloaded, then type (and wait a few seconds, the notebook will launch in your default internet browser):
 `jupyter lab`